liftkkkk/FLEXNER/README.md

 #### As long as this paper is accepted, this toolkit can be downloaded.

-FlexNER is a library of neural NER models designed to accelerate ML research.
+FlexNER is a toolkit of neural NER models designed to accelerate ML research.

 ### Contents